Before you start a SATAC application, familiarise yourself with the application process.

 Accessing an incomplete application

-If you can't complete your application in one sitting you can log out at any time.
-You can come back to it later by logging in with your username and password.
+If you can’t complete your application in one sitting, you can log out at any time and return later by logging in with your details.

 Submitting your application